Round Vase, Mobach, Utrecht

 Henri Breetvelt (1864-1923) was nicknamed by his peers ’the king of pottery painters’.
 His designs were pathbreaking and highly influential.
 His work is represented in various Dutch museums.

-His designs continued after his death under the name “Decor Breetvelt”.
+His designs continued to bee prodcued after his death under the name “Decor Breetvelt”.

 Wall plate ‘Decor Breetvelt’, Plateelbakkerij Zuid-Holland, Gouda